bash-bastion/bats-all/README.md

 basalt add hyperupcall/bats-common-utils
 ```

-Note that if you are using Basalt, you need to source this project manually (`basalt.load 'github.com/hyperupcall/bats-common-utils' 'load.bash'`) within your tests.
-Adding entries to `sourceDirs` would mean the testing functions would get sourced even when not testing
+If you are using Basalt, you need to source this project manually (`basalt.load 'github.com/hyperupcall/bats-common-utils' 'load.bash'`) within your tests.
+Adding entries to `sourceDirs` would mean the testing functions would get sourced, even when not testing

-If you don't wish to use Basalt, the `load.bash` file has been modified to work with this repository structure
+Of course, you don't have to use Basalt; cloning the tree with `git-submodule(1)` works fine, of course

-## Roadmap

-- Address issues and merge PR's from both `bats-assert` and `bats-file`

 ## License